oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

   Normal  Issuing    10m   cert-manager-certificates-issuing          Issued temporary certificate Normal  Issuing    4m    cert-manager-certificates-issuing          The certificate has been successfully issued
 ```
-Also the ingress service will be updated once the certificate is available.
+Also, the ingress service will be updated once the certificate is available.
 You can check the ingress events with the following command:

 ```shell
 kubectl get ingress gateway -n demo